 Screening means more work, more jumping around between stocks (which may require more chart windows and computer monitors) which is another skill set to learn.

-On the Best Day Trading Stocks page, I provide a brief rundown on how to screen for stocks that are trending big during the day.
+In How to Scan for Day Trading Stocks Making Big Moves After the Open, I provide a rundown on how to screen for stocks that are trending big during the day.

 Time of Day to Day Trade Stocks